A small selection of people who help keep village life ticking over. There are so many more!

 Never let it be said that Eynsham is parochial in outlook!

-Original co-ordinator for Eynsham car scheme and contact for the Wharf Stream team, David is now the booking contact for Eynsham Baptist Church Hall - and still helps behind the scenes to keep our local walks accessible.
+Original co-ordinator for Eynsham car scheme and contact for the Wharf Stream team, David also served as booking contact for Eynsham Baptist Church Hall - and still helps behind the scenes to keep our local walks accessible.

 Parish Councillor since May 2011.